Endoreversible thermodynamics

 Endoreversible thermodynamics is a subset of irreversible thermodynamics aimed at making more realistic assumptions about heat transfer than are typically made in reversible thermodynamics.
-It gives an upper bound on the energy that can be derived from a real process that is lower than that predicted by Carnot for a Carnot cycle, and accommodates the exergy destruction occurring as heat is transferred irreversibly.
+It gives an upper bound on the power that can be derived from a real process that is lower than that predicted by Carnot for a Carnot cycle, and accommodates the exergy destruction occurring as heat is transferred irreversibly.

+It is also called finite-time thermodynamics, entropy generation minimization, or thermodynamic optimization.

+History

-Endoreversible thermodynamics was discovered in simultaneous work by Novikov and Chambadal, although sometimes mistakenly attributed to Curzon & Ahlborn.
+Endoreversible thermodynamics was discovered multiple times, with Reitlinger (1929), Novikov (1957) and Chambadal (1957), although it is most often attributed to Curzon & Ahlborn (1975).

-Novikov engine

-An equation for the efficiency of a semi-ideal heat engine operating at maximum power output in which heat transfer is irreversible but other components are ideal can be shown to have the following form, which is the Chambadal–Novikov efficiency:

-In the limit of infinitesimally small power output, the standard Carnot result for efficiency is recovered.
-For some typical cycles, the above equation (note that absolute temperatures must be used) gives the following results: